TechExeter/conference-2019/_speakers/cariad-eccleston.md

 What's the worst that could happen, right?

 I'll show you how to script the creation, encryption and storage of secrets in AWS.
-No human needs to see that password, know that password, or type in that password  Only the code that needs access will be granted access.
+No human needs to see that password, know that password, or type in that password.
+Only the code that needs access will be granted access.

 {% include speakers-takeaways.html %}